civilservicelgbt/civilservicelgbt.github.io/_events/2021/08/13/mentoring-programme-induction-for-mentors.md

 During the event we will:

 - explain how the programme is going to work in practice
-- share tips for building your mentoring relationship with your mentor
+- share tips for building your mentoring relationship with your mentee
 - provide a chance for you to ask any questions you might have

 Prior to the event, we recommend that you read the guidance we have published on our website.